-The dynamics we have experienced throughout fiscal 2023 continue.
-We have seen supply chain constraints continue to ease (though challenges still remain) and demand soften unevenly across our portfolio and geographies (as a result of the aforementioned improving supply chain conditions and as customers have been taking longer than anticipated to digest their prior larger orders).
+Macroeconomic Uncertainty: The effect of the evolving macroeconomic environment continued to impact industry-wide demand, as customers take longer to work through prior orders and have been adopting a more conservative approach to discretionary IT spending.
+This has resulted in demand softening unevenly across our portfolio and geographies, (as a result of the aforementioned improving supply chain conditions and as customers have been taking longer than anticipated to digest their prior larger orders).
 We have observed, and expect to continue seeing, customers of various segments and sizes pursue new technologies, such as AI.
 As noted above, we have continued to see elongated sales cycles, as customers work through prior orders and adopt a more conservative approach to spending in a mixed macroeconomic environment.
-This has been particularly true of certain of our hardware businesses, as customers have focused investments on modernizing infrastructure, such as migrating to cloud-based offerings, including our own.
+This has been particularly true for certain of our hardware businesses, offerings, as customers have focused investments on modernizing infrastructure, such as migrating to cloud-based offerings, including our own.
 We expect such mixed macroeconomic environment to continue to limit our revenue growth in the near term.

-As referenced above, mild improvements to industry-wide supply constraints have helped to ease certain supply chain challenges we encountered in the recent past, including the increased availability of supply and lower material and logistics costs.
+As referenced above, mild Supply Chain: We have seen supply chain constraints for certain components, including graphics processing units, ease (though challenges still remain).
+Mild improvements to industry-wide supply constraints have helped to ease certain supply chain challenges we encountered in the recent past, including the increased availability of supply and lower material and logistics costs.
 Material cost trends are dependent on the strength or weakness of actual end-user demand and supply dynamics, which will continue to evolve and ultimately impact the translation of the cost environment to our pricing actions and, consequently, our operating results.
 Logistics costs continued to decrease from previously elevated levels as a result of declines in both expedited shipments and overall rate costs in the freight network.
+We have experienced, and expect to continue experiencing, rising input component costs, principally driven by inflation.
+While we have been able to pass on such increased costs to customers, the pricing environment has been, and we believe will continue to remain, competitive, which may impact our financial results.
+We plan to mitigate the impact of these dynamics through continued disciplined cost management.
+Furthermore, during fiscal 2024, we have been experiencing higher-than-normal inventory levels, primarily due to longer cycle times for us to deliver (and/or for customers to accept) certain AI-related orders; we expect this trend to continue.